Sloppy the Psychotic

-Sloppy the Psychotic is a 2012 American independent slasher horror film directed, co-written, produced and cinematographed by Mike O'Mahony (who also stars in the film as the title role, along with James Costa who is the film's music composer) which follows a children's birthday party clown who suffers a mental breakdown and embarks on a psychotic killing spree.
+Sloppy the Psychotic is a 2012 American independent horror film directed, co-written, produced and cinematographed by Mike O'Mahony (who also stars in the film as the title role, along with James Costa who is the film's music composer) which follows a children's birthday party clown who suffers a mental breakdown and embarks on a psychotic killing spree.
 The film also stars Lauren Ojeda, Lewis Beaver, Norm Copsetta Jr., Stacey Fitzpatrick and Fred Ficke.
 Sloppy the Psychotic was theatrically released in the United States on February 25, 2012 by Maniac Films.

 Synopsis

-Sloppy (Mike O'Mahony) is a children's birthday party clown that has had a terrible time of life.
+Sloppy (Mike O'Mahony) is a children's birthday party clown who has had a terrible time of life.
 His girlfriend has broken up with him, he's been fired, and his friends are unsupportive and cruel.
 This proves to be too much for him and he undergoes a psychotic break, which causes him to go on a murdering spree.